Gaius Cassius Longinus

 This aureus was struck after Cassius’ defeat of the Rhodians, for the reverse depicts an aplustre, a ship ornament that symbolized naval victory.
 It was struck by Marcus Servilivs Legatus and the flowers at the extremities of the ornament suggest Rhodes since the rose had been the symbol of that island for many centuries.
 Its symbolism is sealed when the other issue of this legate is considered: it shows a crab holding an aplustre in its claws, above a loose diadem and a rose.
 This rose is a certain reference to Rhodes, and it appears below the crab, the badge of the island of Cos, near where the decisive battle took place.
 The loosened diadem might symbolize the kingship Cassius claimed to have undone at Rhodes (Plutarch, Brutus, 30) or it could be a general reference to the termination of Julius Caesar’s tyranny some two years before.

-In the summer of 42 BC, Cassius joined forces with those of his co-conspirator – Brutus.
+In the summer of 42 BC, Cassius joined forces with those his co-conspirator – Brutus.
 They planned to confront the combined legions of Antony and Octavian at Philippi.
-The battle was lost and Cassius, having little alternative, committed suicide by ordering his shield bearer to put him to death as quickly as possible.
-Cassius never used his portrait on the coinage he issued preferring instead to display the image of Liberty either veiled or bare headed as a means of propaganda.
+The battle was lost and Cassius, having a little alternative, committed suicide by ordering his shield bearer to put him to death as quickly as possible.
+Cassius never used his portrait on the coinage he issued preferring instead to display the image of Liberty either veiled or bareheaded as a means of propaganda.

-Another Gaius Cassius Longinus of mid-1st century AD was a descendant of the famed Cassius of the same name.
-This later Cassius was a lawyer or jurist and served as a governor during the reigns of Caligula and Nero.
-He served as governor of Syria in 45 AD, or perhaps earlier and authored 10 books on civil and other forms of law.
-In 58 AD, he criticized Nero for having too many honors and in 65 AD was charged with revering too greatly the memory of his ancestor Cassius.
+Another Gaius Cassius Longinus of the mid-1st century AD was a descendant of the famed Cassius of the same name.
+Later Cassius was a lawyer or jurist and served as a governor during the reigns of Caligula and Nero.
+He served as governor of Syria in 45 AD, or perhaps earlier, and authored 10 books on civil and other forms of law.
+In 58 AD, he criticized Nero for having too many honors, and in 65 AD was charged with revering too greatly the memory of his ancestor Cassius.
 He was eventually banished by Nero to Sardinia.
 He returned to Rome once again under Vespasian and lived out his days in great popularity.
 He reportedly went blind at the end of his life.

 Mints: Military moving mint